TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_8c615be4-9081-f10c-5866-afa4fab9666d.md

     {
       "id": "9ea59323-16eb-8724-7a31-31637956bcdf",
       "longDescription": "",
-      "shortDescription": "Issues with pre-migration, executing migration, and post-migration and Guidance on (DMS) migrations as well as other supported migration tools. ", "searchTags": "MySQL Migrations;Migration to Azure Database for MySQL;DMS", "category": "Migration to Azure Database for MySQL", "useInDiagnoseAndSolve": "true"
+      "shortDescription": "Issues with pre-migration, executing migration, and post-migration and Guidance on (DMS) migrations, as well as other supported migration tools. ", "searchTags": "MySQL Migrations;Migration to Azure Database for MySQL;DMS", "category": "Migration to Azure Database for MySQL", "useInDiagnoseAndSolve": "true"